-Practically, in many cases it is clear that an error that is quantitatively large is also material, and the entity can then proceed with correcting the error (see section 4.4).
+Practically, in many cases it is clear that an error that is quantitatively large is material, and the entity can then proceed with correcting the error (see section 4.4).
 However, this will not always be the case.
-For example, a large classification error might not be material if it (1) is small in relation to the size of the individual line items or subtotals in the financial statements, (2) does not affect key ratios, and (3) does not affect debt covenants calculations.
+For example, a large classification error might not be material if it (1) is small in relation to the size of the individual line items or subtotals in the financial statements, (2) does not affect key ratios, (3) does not affect debt covenants calculations, and (4) does not affect management's incentive-based compensation.

-The SEC staff has provided useful comments in making this assessment (see below), which tie back to the concept of thinking about what would be important to a 'reasonable investor' (see Question 2.3.20).
+The SEC staff has provided useful comments in making this assessment (see excerpts above), which tie back to the concept of thinking about what would be important to a 'reasonable investor' (see Question 2.3.20).
+In particular, we understand the SEC staff has a view that if an error is quantitatively large, registrants should be cautious in concluding that qualitative factors could overcome the magnitude of the error and that the restatement to correct the error is a 'little r' restatement (see section 4.4.30).
+Magnitude often cannot be overcome by qualitative factors.
+[2021 AICPA Conf]

-Excerpt from SEC staff speech